38 Best Things to Do in Bournemouth [2024]

 Whichever Bournemouth visitor attractions you choose, I know you’ll adore the area I’m lucky enough to live in.
 Fingers crossed you get good weather for your time in this lovely seaside town.

-Find out where to eat in Bournemouth – including Kala Thaiwhat to do in Christchurch, the 41 places to go in the New Forest or all about the villages and towns of the New Forest.
+Find out about the best Bournemouth hotels, where to eat in Bournemouth – including Kala Thaiwhat to do in Christchurch, the 41 places to go in the New Forest or all about the villages and towns of the New Forest.

 Note – This post may contain affiliate links.
 If you buy via these, I may earn a small fee.
 This has absolutely no effect on the price you pay.
 As an Amazon Associate, I earn from qualifying purchases.